Battle on the Oreške fields

-The Battle on the Oreške fields is a battle between Serbian Chetniks from Macedonia and Macedonian Bulgarians in the area of western Vardar that took place on May 10 of 1905.
+The Battle on the Oreške fields was a battle between Serbian Chetniks from Macedonia and Macedonian Bulgarians in the area of western Vardar that took place on May 10, 1905.

 The battle resulted in a decisive Chetnik victory and the destruction of the Bulgarian committee company of Stefan Dimitrov.

 Background

 The event took place a month after the crossing of Serbian companies across the Serbian-Ottoman border.
 The company of captains Rajković and Jovan Babunski skillfully avoided unnecessary conflicts with Bulgarian companies and Turkish pursuits.
 The companies met near Prilep together with the company of Gligor Sokolović and Trenko Rujanović.
 Gligor's and Trenko's companies were armed with outdated berdankas and martinkas, so they were forced to avoid clashes with large Bulgarian companies armed with modern mannlicher rifles.